Manage users

 1. In the Astra Portal header, click Settings.

-2. In the Settings navigation menu, click the name of the active organization, and then select the organization where you want to remove a user.
+2. In the Settings navigation menu, make sure the enterprise/organization filter is set to the enterprise or organization that you want to manage.

 3. In the Settings navigation menu, click Users.

-The User management page lists all users in the organization.
+The User management page lists all users in the selected organization or enterprise.

-The Invited status means the user has a pending invitation to join the enterprise.
+The Invited status means the user has a pending invitation to join the organization or enterprise.

-Use GET /v2/organizations/users to get information about all users in an organization:
+Use GET /v2/organizations/users to get information about all users in an organization or enterprise:

 curl -sS -L -X GET "https://api.astra.datastax.com/v2/organizations/users" \